jeffgortmaker/pyblp/docs/api.rst

 Data Construction Functions
 ---------------------------

-There are also a number of convenience functions that can be used to construct common parts of product data.
+There are also a number of convenience functions that can be used to construct common components of product data.

 .. autosummary::
    :toctree: api

    build_id_data
-   build_indicators
    build_ownership
    build_blp_instruments
+   build_matrix

 Simulation Class